ericcurtin/systemd-initrd-automotive/README.md

-# usystemd-dracut
+# systemd-initrd-automotive

 ## Overview

-usystemd-dracut is a reference implementation for the smallest systemd-based initramfs that can be built using dracut (pretty much).
+systemd-initrd-automotive is a reference implementation for the smallest systemd-based initramfs that can be built using dracut (pretty much).
 It is designed to demonstrate the essential functionality required for an initramfs, loading kernel modules and performing a switchroot.

 ## Features